-A classic recipe made vegan
+A classic holiday recipe made dairy free!

 Our goal here was to recreate the classic recipe for green bean casserole.
 We wanted it to taste the same as the one we grew up with and have the same texture.